 Everything you’ll read will say that you absolutely have to pluck each flea off of the hen.
 I promise there are easier ways to get rid of fleas on chickens.

 In my experience, this isn’t completely accurate.
 My flock has access to a large grazing area and Florida has some really gritty sand.
-I never picked a single flea of my ladies, although I would if I had to.
+Since they sand bathed, I never picked a single flea of my ladies, although I would if I had to.

 I still apply the Vet’s Best spray once a week as a preventative because it’s safe and smells wonderful.
-I also treat my cat and dogs for flea and ticks in order to cut down on the number of host options the fleas have.
+In addition, my cat and dogs are treated for fleas and ticks to cut down on the number of host options the fleas have.

-Also, if one or two catch a ride on me into the house I know they’ll soon be done for.
+If one or two fleas catch a ride on me into the house I know they’ll soon be done for.
 If you have any questions for me, comment below!
 And remember, stick tight fleas are not the same as your regular, typical flea.

 Was this helpful?
 Pin it for later!

 - How to raise meat chickens for beginners